-In parallel to assessing water supply vulnerabilities, and with the goal of ensuring that South Florida has consistent and safe water supply for current and future generations, the District has been employing three overarching project strategies: protecting existing water sources, creating new water supply sources, and saving non utilized water.
-These strategies are currently implemented as part of Water Supply Plan development, where the District assesses water supply demands and availability on a 20/25-year planning horizon.
-The District updates these Water Supply Plans for all the regions within its borders, staggering them every five years.
-In these plans the District identifies water supply shortfalls based on future demands and identifies water source options and projects, including water conservation, to address water supply deficiencies.
-The Water Supply Vulnerability Assessment will look beyond the traditional Water Supply Planning efforts and planning horizon and incorporate additional climate scenarios.
-This longer and deeper dive into the vulnerability of our water supply sources can help inform the development of new projects that will enhance the South Florida Region's water supply resiliency.
+In parallel to assessing water supply vulnerabilities, and with the goal of ensuring that South Florida has consistent and safe water supply for current and future generations, the District has been employing three overarching project strategies: protecting existing water sources, creating new water supply sources, and capturing excess water.
+These strategies are currently incorporated as part of Water Supply Plan development among other District planning efforts.